Probing sub-galactic mass structure with the power spectrum of surface-brightness anomalies in high-resolution observations of galaxy-galaxy strong gravitational lenses. II.Observational constraints on the sub-galactic matter power spectrum: Observations and data reduction

-The deep HST/WFC3/F390W observations of SDSS J0252+0039 were taken on August 25, 2013.
-For our study, we retrieve the observed eight dithered flat-field calibrated images from the MAST archive\footnote{http://archive.stsci.edu/hst/search.php} and use the drizzle method to combine them into the final science image.
-We perform the drizzling by means of the \textsc{astrodrizzle} task from the \textsc{drizzlepac} package \citep{Gonzaga2012} in its default configuration, with the original HST/WFC3 rotation, the output-pixel size of 0.0396 arcsec and the drop size equal to the original pixel size (\textit{final pixfrac} = 1).
-The following analysis is carried out based on a cutout from this image with the size of 121 by 121 pixels (corresponding to an area of 4.48 arcsec on a side), centered on the brightest pixel of the lensing galaxy; see Fig.~\ref{fig:HST_imaging}.
+The HST/WFC3/F390W-observations of SDSS J0252+0039 were carried out on August 25, 2013 \citep[Program 12898, PI Koopmans,][]{UV_HST_proposal}.
+We retrieve the acquired eight dithered flat-field calibrated images from the MAST archive\footnote{http://archive.stsci.edu/hst/search.php} and apply the drizzle method \citep{Gonzaga2012} to combine them into the final science image.
+For this, we use the \textsc{astrodrizzle} task from the \textsc{drizzlepac} package in its default configuration, with the original HST/WFC3 rotation, the output-pixel size of 0.0396 arcsec and the drop size equal to the original pixel size (\textit{final pixfrac} = 1).
+Our analysis is based on an image cutout of 121 by 121 pixels (corresponding to an area of 4.48 arcsec on a side) centered on the brightest pixel of the lens galaxy, which we present in Fig.~\ref{fig:HST_imaging_J0252}.

-As discussed in more detail in Appendix~\ref{Section:Noise_correlation}, the drizzling procedure is known to lead to correlations of adjacent pixels in the final drizzled science image \citep[for a more detailed explanation see] []{Casertano}.
-This correlation is additionally enhanced by the charge-transfer inefficiency (CTI) of the HST/WFC3/UVIS-CCDs \citep[see e.g.][]{Baggett_CTE}.
-In order to investigate and possibly suppress these instrumental effects, in Appendix~\ref{Section:Noise_correlation} we carry out the drizzling procedure with different settings and compare the results to those obtained with the default parameter values.
-Moreover, we investigate the effect of the charge-transfer inefficiency in the HST/WFC3/UVIS CCDs by comparing the power spectra of empty-sky cutouts (located in vicinity to the studied lens system) obtained by drizzling either the original or the CTI-corrected flat-field calibrated exposures, retrieved from the MAST archive.
-Based on this analysis, we finally decide to proceed our study in the default configuration of the drizzling procedure and without correcting for the CTI.
+A known effect of the drizzling procedure are the correlations between adjacent pixels in the output science image \citep[see] []{Casertano}.
+These correlations are additionally enhanced by the effect of the charge-transfer inefficiency (CTI) in the HST/WFC3/UVIS-CCDs \citep[see e.g.][]{Baggett_CTE}.
+To investigate and possibly alleviate these instrumental effects, we repeat the drizzling procedure with different settings (i.e. different values of the \textit{final pixfrac} parameter and the output pixel scale) and compare the results to those obtained for the default configuration.
+Moreover, we perform a comparison between the power spectra obtained by drizzling either the original or the CTI-corrected flat-field calibrated exposures for a sample of blank-sky cutouts (located in vicinity to the lens system).
+Based on this analysis, discussed in detail in Paper I, we decide to proceed by drizzling the original dithered exposures in the default configuration of the \textsc{astrodrizzle} task.